numpy/numpy.org/content/en/contribute.md

 ### Community coordination and outreach

 Through community contact we share our work more widely and learn where we're falling short.
-We'd love to get more people involved in efforts like our [Twitter](https://twitter.com/numpy_team) account, organizing NumPy [code sprints](https://scisprints.github.io/), a newsletter, and perhaps a blog.
+We're eager to get more people involved in efforts like our [Twitter](https://twitter.com/numpy_team) account, organizing NumPy [code sprints](https://scisprints.github.io/), a newsletter, and perhaps a blog.

 ### Fundraising

-For most of its history NumPy was all-volunteer, but as the user base grew, paid staffers were added to ensure the project stayed healthy.
-[This SciPy'19 talk](https://www.youtube.com/watch?v=dBTJD_FDVjU) attempts to quantify the impact of recently received funding and the needs of the project.
-We have a number of fundraising ideas and of course we welcome more.
-Fundraising is a scarce skill here  -- we'd love your help.
+NumPy was all-volunteer for many years, but as its importance grew it became clear that to ensure stability and growth we'd need financial support.
+[This SciPy'19 talk](https://www.youtube.com/watch?v=dBTJD_FDVjU) explains how much difference that support has made.
+Like all the nonprofit world, we're constantly searching for grants, sponsorships, and other kinds of support.
+We have a number of ideas and of course we welcome more.
+Fundraising is a scarce skill here  -- we'd appreciate your help.